Mascinissa/relational-networks/README.md

 Pytorch implementation of Relational Networks - [A simple neural network module for relational reasoning](https://arxiv.org/pdf/1706.01427.pdf)

 Implemented & tested on Sort-of-CLEVR task.
+Augmented with support for state description task on the Sort-of-CLEVR dataset.

 ## Sort-of-CLEVR